local-foundation/local-foundation.github.io/content/tedx_whakatu.md

 Subscribe below and we'll keep you posted with info re (FREE) tickets and event schedule.

 <section>
-<h1>Follow TEDx Wellington 2017 from Nelson</h1>

-<p>Sign up to our newsletter and we will keep you posted about TEDx Whakatu - the Nelson Livestream event of TEDx Wellington 2017!</p>

                 <div class="heading">
                   <h3>Contact form</h3>
                 </div>